-The main thing with this house [Pleasure Point, CA] is a surf out there.
-In a spot like this, you can look out, see when it's not too crowded, and grab your board and jump out to get a few waves.
+The main thing with this house [Pleasure Point, CA] is surf out there.
+In a spot like this, you can look out, see when it's not too crowded, grab your board, and jump out to get a few waves.

 Over half of our oxygen comes from the ocean.
 I think if the ocean goes, we do too.

 The ocean is alive, and we've got to take care of it.
 There is no doubt in my mind that the O'Neil Sea Odyssey is the best thing I've ever done.